 Cystitis, also known as a water infection or urinary tract infection (UTI), can be uncomfortable and troublesome.
 Some women are prone to repeated episodes of cystitis.
 Men rarely suffer from cystitis, but when they do it tends to be more serious.
 The treatment offered here is NOT for men, only for women who are prone to repeated uncomplicated water infections.

-Antibiotics for cystitis from Dr Fox service
+Antibiotics for cystitis from Dr Fox

 Dr Fox supplies only standby antibiotics, either trimethoprim or nitrofurantoin, to keep in reserve to take if an infection develops.
 Standby antibiotic treatment is only for those women who are prone to cystitis and have already been diagnosed with it in the past.
-You should only use this treatment if you are confident you recognise the symptoms when you get them.
+You should only use this treatment if you are confident you can recognise the symptoms when you get them.